Active Teaching and Learning Handbook

 The handbook details how the student-centered approach to teaching and learning can be successfully used in classrooms in Tanzania.
-It has become the basis for a series of intensive teacher training workshops.
-For more information on trainings including upcoming training dates and locations, please contact Adrian Maganga, Director of Teacher Training firstname.lastname@example.org.
+It has become the basis for a series of interactive professional development modules.
+For more information on workshops please contact Adrian Maganga, Director of Teacher Training firstname.lastname@example.org.

 The handbook is available for download and use, free of charge.
 We only ask that you properly attribute materials used to the Tenda Teachers Program of Project Zawadi.

-As additional support to Tanzanian teachers, a series of E-Learning modules are being developed in cooperation with British educational consultant Linda Webster.
-These E-Learning modules will be available in English and Swahili, are in Powerpoint format, and can be accessed from anywhere there is internet access via mobile device, tablet, or laptop.
+As additional support to Tanzanian teachers, a series of professional development modules are being developed in cooperation with volunteer education consultants Linda Webster and Ian Keith.
+These modules are available in Swahili, are in Powerpoint format, and will have the ability to be accessed from anywhere there is internet access via mobile device, tablet, or laptop.

-An initial series of seven modules are in development and being beta-tested at classrooms in the Nyamuswa area.
+An initial series of seven modules are being beta-tested by 212 teachers in classrooms in the Nyamuswa area.
 Project Zawadi’s Director of Teacher Training will be working with participants to do follow-up coaching, classroom observations, and gather feedback to continually improve the modules.